WheteThunger/MonumentAddons/CustomAddons/README.md

 ```

 The `addonDefinition` dictionary should have the following keys:
+- `"Initialize"` -- A method that Monument Addons will call when a player places this addon via the `maspawn` command.
+  - Type: `System.Func<BasePlayer, string[], object>`
+    - `BasePlayer` -- The player who ran `maspawn`.
+    - `string[]` -- The arguments the player passed to the `maspawn` command.
+This includes the addon name as the first argument.
+    - `object` -- The return value of the method should be an object that you want to save for the addon's initial data.
+This may optionally be a `JObject`.
+This data will be passed to `Spawn` and `AddDisplayInfo` as `JObject`.
 - `"Spawn"` -- A method that Monument Addons can call to spawn each instance of the addon.
-  - Type: `System.Func<Vector3, Quaternion, JObject, UnityEngine.Component>`
+  - Type: `System.Func<Guid, UnityEngine.Component, Vector3, Quaternion, JObject, UnityEngine.Component>`
+    - `Guid` -- The unique ID of the monument, generated whenever it's created with `maspawn`.
+If the addon is spawned at multiple instances of the same monument, this ID will be the same for each call to `Spawn`.
+    - `UnityEngine.Component` -- The monument object.
+This may derive from `BaseEntity` if it's a dynamic monument or monument registered by another plugin.
+When this object derives from `BaseEntity`, you are advised to parent your addon to it if feasible, since the monument entity may be mobile, such as Cargo Ship.
-    - `Vector3` -- The world position to at which to spawn the addon.
+    - `Vector3` -- The world position at which to spawn the addon.
     - `Quaternion` -- The world rotation to at which to spawn the addon.
     - `JObject` -- The partially serialized representation of the data that you previously set on the addon instance.
     - `UnityEngine.Component` -- The return value of the method should be a Unity component that Monument Addons will keep track of, which will be passed to the `"Kill"` or `"Update"` methods.